arekminajj/backprop-digit-classification-nn/README.md

 # Backpropagation Digit Classification Neural Network

 This project implements a simple neural network for digit classification using backpropagation.
 It is designed to be trained from the MNIST dataset.
 The project is implemented in C++ using the Eigen library for matrix operations.
+The development of this project was inspired by the book ["Neural Networks and Deep Learning"](https://neuralnetworksanddeeplearning.com/) by Michael Nielsen.

 ## Features